What the Forestry Commission offers at Alice Holt Forest and in the Forestry Commission's South District

 There are lively, hands-on activities for all ages which include minibeast hunts, sensory activities, orienteering and shelter building.
 We also offer study programmes for GCSE and post-16 courses and training in outdoor learning for education professionals.

 Whether you choose to lead your own visit using our resources (see left hand menu) or take part in a guided visit programme it would really help us to have your opinions.
 You can let us know how about your visit by completing this online feedback form.

-The learning team is proud to have been awarded the Learning Outside the Classroom Quality Badge in 2010 and plan to apply, along with other districts for a national accreditation of Forestry Commission learning opportunities.
+The learning team is proud to have been awarded the Learning Outside the Classroom Quality Badge in 2010 and plans to apply, along with other districts, for a national accreditation of Forestry Commission learning opportunities.